St Adhelm's Academy

 Key Stage 4

 At Key Stage 4 (KS4), students in Years 10 and 11 continue to build on their KS3 knowledge, moving toward their GCSEs.
-In Year 10, they receive eight hours of mathematics instruction per fortnight, which increases to nine hours in Year 11 to provide additional time for GCSE preparation.
+In Year 10 and 11 they receive ten hours of mathematics instruction per fortnight.
 All students follow the Edexcel GCSE (9-1) course.
 Lessons are designed to ensure that the full syllabus is covered, with regular assessments, including lesson plenaries, end-of-topic tests, and formal exams, helping to identify and fill any gaps in knowledge.

 From the beginning of KS4, students are taught how to approach GCSE exam questions with confidence.
 The final GCSE assessment includes three papers: one non-calculator and two calculator papers, graded according to the new 9-1 system.